La Esencia

-La Esencia is the sixth studio album by the Puerto Rican reggaeton duo Alexis & Fido released on March 4, 2014 through Wild Dogz Music and Warner Music Latina.
+La Esencia is the sixth studio album by the Puerto Rican reggaeton duo Alexis & Fido released on March 4, 2014 through Wild Dogz and Warner Music Latina.
 At the Latin Grammy Awards of 2014, the album received a nomination for Best Music Urban Album.
 La Esencia received a nomination for a Lo Nuestro Award for Urban Album of the Year.